unity-sds/unity-initiator/README.md

 When evaluation is successful, the L0B PGE job is submitted, L0B products are produced, and evaluators for downstream PGEs (e.g. L1) are executed.

 The unity-initiator github repository provides [examples](terraform-unity/evaluators) of evaluators that can be used as templates to adapt and deploy for a mission or project.
-More importantly, the unity-initiator provides the set of common interaces for which any adaptation-specific evaluator can be called as a result of a trigger event.
+More importantly, the unity-initiator provides the set of common interfaces for which any adaptation-specific evaluator can be called as a result of a trigger event.
 Currently there are 2 supported interfaces but this repository is organized and structured to easily extend to new interfaces:

 1. Trigger event information published to an evaluator SNS topic + SQS queue executes an evaluator implemented as an AWS Lambda function (submit_to_sns_topic action)
 2. Trigger event information submitted as DAG run for an evaluator implemented in SPS (submit_dag_by_id action)